swisd/loglang/README.md

 ```
 print text Hello World
 ```

+AS OF 8a32:

+`print text` requires the text to be a quoted string: `print text "hello world"`

 To assign variables, we will use `general set`, which will be used when we don't know what type something is.